OpenMagnetics/MKF/README.md

 # Magnetics Knowledge Foundation
-Repository for holding all the different models, ideally and initiall writen in Golang
+Repository for holding all the different models, ideally and initially writen in C++